Information for SEND professionals

 SENDEX is allocated to the setting on the short-term basis and does not move with the pupils when they change setting.

-- - illustrates the level of detail needed for your application to be considered
+- Example of a request form for SEND Exceptional Funding (PDF) [157KB] - illustrates the level of detail needed for your application to be considered

-- - can be used by settings/schools/colleges who are submitting a request for SEND Exceptional Funding (SENDEX) to gain Parental Consent.
+- Parent Consent Form for SEND Exceptional Funding (Word doc) [207KB] - can be used by settings/schools/colleges who are submitting a request for SEND Exceptional Funding (SENDEX) to gain Parental Consent.
 The documentation should be retained by the setting in line with their GDPR processes.

-- - for all SENDEX applications please complete a detailed provision map/projected provision map using this template.
+- Provision Map Template (Word doc) [34KB] - for all SENDEX applications please complete a detailed provision map/projected provision map using this template.
 Please refer to the non-statutory funding guidance document for more information on effective provision maps.

 Early Years Inclusion Funding (EYIF) supports early years setting to enhance their environment or run targeted interventions, or develop specialist resources, to best meet the needs of a number of children across the setting.